espressif/esp-idf/docs/en/migration-guides/protocols.rst

 - Direct access to fields of structures (``struct`` types) declared in public headers is no longer supported.
 - Appropriate accessor functions (getter/setter) must be used for the same.
 A temporary workaround would be to use ``MBEDTLS_PRIVATE`` macro (**not recommended**).
-- For more details, refer to the official guide `here <https://github.com/ARMmbed/mbedtls/blob/development/docs/3.0-migration-guide.md#most-structure-fields-are-now-private>`__.
+- For more details, refer to the official guide `here <https://github.com/espressif/mbedtls/blob/9bb5effc3298265f829878825d9bd38478e67514/docs/3.0-migration-guide.md#most-structure-fields-are-now-private>`__.

 SSL
 ^^^
-- Removed the support for TLS 1.0, 1.1 and DTLS 1.0
+- Removed support for TLS 1.0, 1.1 and DTLS 1.0
-- Removed the support for SSL 3.0
+- Removed support for SSL 3.0

 Deprecated functions were removed from cryptography modules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - The functions ``mbedtls_*_ret()`` (related to MD, SHA, RIPEMD, RNG, HMAC modules) was renamed to replace the corresponding functions without ``_ret`` appended and updated return value.
-- For more details, refer to the official guide `here <https://github.com/ARMmbed/mbedtls/blob/development/docs/3.0-migration-guide.md#deprecated-functions-were-removed-from-hashing-modules>`__.
+- For more details, refer to the official guide `here <https://github.com/espressif/mbedtls/blob/9bb5effc3298265f829878825d9bd38478e67514/docs/3.0-migration-guide.md#deprecated-functions-were-removed-from-hashing-modules>`__.

 Deprecated Config Options